gmickel/CodeWhisper/README.md

 ### 💬 Join the Community

-Join the [CodeWhisper Discord](https://discord.com/invite/82mjJkwABQ) to connect with fellow users and developers, share insights, discuss features, and get support for leveraging CodeWhisper in your coding workflow.
+Connect with fellow users and developers, share insights, discuss features, and get support for leveraging CodeWhisper in your coding workflow by joining our [CodeWhisper Discord](https://discord.com/invite/82mjJkwABQ).

 ![CodeWhisper](https://raw.githubusercontent.com/gmickel/CodeWhisper/main/assets/worker_sm.jpg)